HariSekhon/Knowledge-Base/binaries-debugging.md

 #### PLDD

-Show what runtime libraries the binary is using:
+Show what runtime libraries a running binary / process is using:

 ```shell
 pldd "pid"